orizens/orizens.com/src/pages/blog/2012-09-10-backbone-view-patterns-how-why-to-use-subviews.md

 ## How to manage sub views

 Managing sub views with Backbone should take in consideration few issues.
-Sub view is eventually a javascript object &#8211; so, there&#8217;s a need to avoid possible memory leaks.
+Sub view is eventually a javascript object - so, there's a need to avoid possible memory leaks.
 The main view which holds the sub views should dismiss the views when rendering new ones or whenever the main view is dismissed.
 One best practice is saving sub views in a property as such: